chook81/microsoft-graph-docs/synchronization/api-reference/beta/resources/synchronization_attributemappingfunctionschema.md

 # attributeMappingFunctionSchema resource type

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

-Describes a function which can be used in an [attribute mapping](synchronization_attributeMapping.md) to transform values during synchronization.
+Describes a function that can be used in an [attribute mapping](synchronization_attributeMapping.md) to transform values during synchronization.

 ## Methods